Project Grants

 Funding for a single branch ranges from $100 to $500.
 Any two branches who choose to work together on a larger project may apply for up to $1500.

-Applications must be submitted in time to meet one of three deadlines: October 1, December 15, February 15.
-Applications will be reviewed, and final approval given at meetings of the state board of directors held later in October, January, and March.
+Applications must be submitted in time to meet one of three deadlines: October 1, December 1, February 1.
+Applications will be reviewed, and final approval given at meetings of the state board of directors held after these dates.

 Download the guidelines and instructions, as well as all applicable forms, below: